OWLNEST

 Why blue-rich light matters when the room should be slowing down.

-Blue-rich light at night can make the body feel more alert.
+Blue-rich light at night can make the body feel more alert and may interfere with natural melatonin timing.

 General Science Background